-I am a fourth-year PhD student in the COMMIT group at MIT CSAIL, advised by Prof. Saman Amarasinghe.
+I am a fourth-year PhD student affiliated with the COMMIT group at MIT CSAIL and advised by Prof. Saman Amarasinghe.
 My research interests lie primarily in the area of programming languages and compilers for performance computing.

 I am involved in work on the taco tensor algebra compiler, a compiler-based library for dense and sparse tensor computations, and the Simit programming language, a domain-specific language for computing on sparse systems.